 Job Title: Director, Discover Management System (DMS) / Lean

-I joined Discover in 2004, it was my 2nd job after graduating college, I can’t believe it’s been nearly 15 years.
+I joined Discover in 2004, it was my 2nd job after graduating college.
+Wow, I can’t believe it’s been nearly 15 years.
 I graduated from UIC with a degree in Information Systems.
 Right after graduation I worked for a pharmaceutical consulting company in Evanston.
 2004 was a memorable year for me as I started working at Discover, got married in the fall and bought our first house.
-I have 2 beautiful daughters that keep me very busy, and I am grateful for working at a company that supports work life balance, family is a priority for me.
+I have 2 beautiful daughters that keep me very busy.
+And I am grateful for working at a company that supports work life balance, family is a priority for me.

 How has Discover helped you in regards to professional development?

 I have spent 15 years of my life at Discover and not once have I felt complacent or felt too comfortable in my role.
 I have pushed myself to take on challenging work assignments and roles.
 Most importantly, I’ve been fortunate to have managers who support my development and have confidence in my abilities.
 In 2012, I applied for a role in digital customer service, despite not having any experience in operations, customer experience or digital.
 Obtaining this role was a pivotal moment in my career.
 It exposed me to learn and develop a new set of skills.
 Most importantly, I am grateful that Discover advocates for internal mobility and gives employees the chance to try new roles within the organization.

 How is your work and the work of your department meaningful?